upb-uc4/api/hyperledger_matriculation_api.md

       - Description: This error is returned, if the given parameters could not be parsed.
 If the string could not be parsed as json, the list of invalidParams is empty.
 If some attributes within the json are not well formatted, they are listed in invalidParams.
     - ```json
       {
-        "type": "hl: unprocessable ledger state",
+        "type": "HLUnprocessableLedgerState",
-        "title": "The state on the ledger does not conform to the specified format."
+        "title": "The state on the ledger does not conform to the specified format" }
-      }
       ```
       - Description: This error is returned, if the state of data on the ledger is not consistent with the curent model.
 This error should only occurr if the model changes while the old ledger state remains without modification.